mvgam

 for overdispersed count data -

-for overdispersed count data
+for overdispersed count data with known number of trials -

 for more information.
 Below is a simple example for simulating and modelling proportional data with Beta